Community of Practice on Systematic Approaches to Scale-Up

 - donors and other organizations with an interest in advancing the science and practice of scaling up through the use of systematic approaches

-For more information, please refer to this Systematic Approaches for Scaling Up: Bibliography of the Community of Practice that includes a selection of published articles and other reports that address systematic approaches to scaling up and are relevant to the Community of Practice on Systematic Approaches to Scaling Up.
-It is neither complete, nor does it represent the results of a formal systematic review on the topic of systematic approaches to scaling up health interventions.
-Rather, it is a work in progress and will continue to be expanded as additional relevant articles are identified, whether through further literature reviews or through other mechanisms, including suggested articles by members of the community of practice.
+One key resource that the community of practice has produced is the Bibliography of Systematic Approaches for Scale-Up of Best Practices that includes a selection of published articles and gray literature that address theories, concepts, and experiences with applying systematic approaches to scaling up.
+It is neither complete, nor does it represent the results of a formal systematic review on the topic.
+Now, on version 2, it is a living document and will continue to be expanded as additional relevant articles are identified, whether through further literature reviews or through other mechanisms, including suggested articles by members of the community of practice.

 The community of practice leads a series of webinars on diverse topics related to systematic scale-up.
 Information about each webinar follows.